priyansh-narang2308/auris/README.md

 ## Take all the fucntions frrom the usemeeting.ts like fetchupcoming meetings pastmeetings oauth for calendar bottoggling and all and using in the home page

 ## Fetching the tokens for the callback of google auth

+## Tr1: Priyansh Narang and Shivam
+## Tr2: Priyansh Narang and Kaushal
+## Tr3: Priyansh Narang and Paarthu